djalbat/necessary/README.md

 * The `post()` function behaves almost identically to the `get()` function, with the following differences.

-1. It sends a `POST` rather than a `GET` request.
+It sends a `POST` rather than a `GET` request.

-2. There is an additional `body` argument that comes after the `parameters` argument.
+There is an additional `body` argument that comes after the `parameters` argument.

-3. As well as the `header` argument's `accept` property, a `content-type` property is given and again set to `application/json` if one is not provided.
+If the `headers` argument does not have a `content-type` property then one will be provided with the value of `application/json`.

-4. If the `content-type` property of the `headers` argument is set to `application/json` the the body argument is assumed to be a plain old JavaScript object and is stringified as JSON.
+If the `content-type` property of the `headers` argument is set to `application/json` the the body argument is assumed to be a plain old JavaScript object and is stringified as JSON.

 ```
 const host = "...",